oinpanel/babel-plugin-oinpanel-vite-meta-glob/README.md

-# Babel Plugin Shopware Vite Meta Glob
+# Babel Plugin OinPanel Vite Meta Glob

 ## Overview

-A Babel plugin that transforms `import.meta.glob()` calls to support dynamic module imports in Shopware and Vite-like environments.
+A Babel plugin that transforms `import.meta.glob()` calls to support dynamic module imports in OinPanel and Vite-like environments.
 This plugin provides two main transformation strategies:

 > **⚠️ Warning: Not Recommended for Production Use**